Why a Tanzania Safari?

 - The crossings of the Grumeti and Mara rivers beginning in July are a popular safari attraction because crocodiles are lying in wait.
 The herds arrive in Kenya in late July / August, where they stay for the remainder of the dry season, except that the Thomson’s and Grant’s gazelles move only east/west.

 - In early November, with the start of the short rains the migration starts moving south again, to the short grass plains of the southeast, usually arriving in December in plenty of time for calving in February.

 - About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometers (500 mi).
 Death is usually from thirst, hunger, exhaustion, or predation.

 Wildebeest Calving Season

 The big five of the African safari can occasionally be spotted in Serengeti following the recently introduction of the Black Rhino.
 The big five includes the African Elephant, Cape buffalo, Rhinoceros Lion and Leopard.
-You can expect to see other animals like Zebras, Topi, Eland, Impala, Gazelles, Hyenas, Cheetah, Baboons, Monkeys, Foxes, Silver backed jackals, Pangolin, Pythons, Caracals, Bush pigs, Bush bucks, Bat eared foxes, large birds like Hammer kops, Kori bustards, Secretary birds, Ostriches, in facts Serengeti animals list and birds is endless.
+You can expect to see other animals like Zebras, Topi, Eland, Impala, Gazelles, Hyenas, Cheetah, Baboons, Monkeys, Foxes, Silver backed jackals, Pangolin, Pythons, Caracals, Bush pigs, Bushbucks, Bat-eared foxes, large birds like Hammer kops, Kori bustards, Secretary birds, Ostriches, in facts Serengeti animals list and birds are endless.